aimlapi/ambassador-program/README.md

 ### Requirements:

 * You need to have had a podium placement (1st, 2nd, 3rd) in at least one hackathon in the past.
+* Provide official confirmation of placement, or some alternative.
+* Provide some media materials when possible, like photos/vids of you during the hack.

 ### Rewards: